alabarjasteh/raft/README.md

 - [MIT 6.824](https://pdos.csail.mit.edu/6.824/schedule.html)   (see lectures 5, 6, 7)
 - [Student guide to raft](https://thesquareplanet.com/blog/students-guide-to-raft/)

 raft/raft.go contains all of the algorithm.
 Other files are used for testing purposes.
 To test raft.go `cd` to raft directory  and type the command `go test -run 2A`, `2B` or `2C`.
-For more information on testing see this [link](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html).
+For more information see this [link](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html).